chris-greening/instascrape/README.md

 ```

 ## :books: Documentation <a name="documentation"></a>
-The official documentation can be found on [Read The Docs](https://instascrape.readthedocs.io/en/latest/index.html) :newspaper:
+The official documentation can be found on [Read The Docs](https://instascrape.readthedocs.io/en/latest/index.html)

 ---